-More people are using devices other than personal computers to access the Internet and new platforms to produce and consume content, and we need to continue to promote the adoption of our mobile applications, and our business and operating results may be harmed if we are unable to do so.
+More people are using devices other than personal computers to access the Internet and new platforms to produce and consume co ntent, and we need to continue to promote the adoption of our mobile applications, and our business and operating results may be harmed if we are unable to do so.

 The number of people who access the Internet through devices other than personal computers, including mobile phones, tablets, video game consoles and television set-top devices, has increased dramatically in the past few years.
-In the three months ended December 31, 2016, 89% of our advertising revenue was generated from mobile devices.
+In the three months ended December 31, 2017, 93% of our advertising revenue was generated from mobile devices.
 Since we generate a majority of our advertising revenue through users on mobile devices, we must continue to drive adoption of our mobile applications.
 However, in emerging markets like India and Pakistan, a significant portion of users use feature phones and communicate via SMS messaging, both of which have limited functionality and neither of which may be able to take full advantage of our products and services offered on smartphone or our website or desktop applications.
-In addition, mobile application when they change or upgrade their mobile device.
+In addition, mobile users frequently change or upgrade their mobile devices.
+Our business and operating results may be harmed if our users do not install our mobile application when they change or upgrade their mobile device.
 Although we generate the majority of our advertising revenue from ad engagements on mobile devices, certain of our products and services, including Promoted Trends and Promoted Accounts, receive less prominence on our mobile applications than they do on our desktop applications.
-This has in the past reduced, and may in the future continue to reduce, the amount of revenue we are able to generate from these products and services as users increasingly access our products and services and alternative devices.
+This has in the past reduced, and may in the future continue to reduce, the amount of revenue we are able to generate from these products and services as users increasingly access our products and services through mobile and alternative devices.
 In addition, as new devices and platforms are continually being released, users may consume content in a manner that is more difficult to monetize.
 If we are unable to develop products and services that are compatible with new devices and platforms, or if we are unable to drive continued adoption of our mobile applications, our business and operating results may be harmed.